cu-mkp/manuscript-object/README.md

 3. Install [Pipenv](https://pypi.org/project/pipenv/) via `python3 -m pip3 install pipenv`

-update from 2023/02/20: here I think it should be install "pip" instead of install "pip3" (it might be because I have a older version of python, still need to double check)
+> update from 2023/02/20: here I think it should be install "pip" instead of install "pip3" (it might be because I have a older version of python, still need to double check)

+> pip3 SHOULD specify using the version of python you have that is 3.0+ whereas pip is more general.
+So it is possible that for some users, install "pip" is sufficient, rather

 4. Clone the repositories into separate folders in the same directory:
 ```bash
 git clone https://github.com/cu-mkp/m-k-manuscript-data
 git clone https://github.com/cu-mkp/manuscript-object
 ```
-E.g. after running these commands in a folder called 'mkp', you should see:
+E.g., after running these commands in a folder called, for example, 'mkp', you should see:
 ```
 mkp/
   m-k-manuscript-data/